qtnc/swan/docs/language-syntax.md

 ## Reserved keywords
 Some people take the number of keywords to grade the complexity of a language.

-33 actual keywords currently in use (synonyms aren't counted):
+35 actual keywords currently in use (synonyms aren't counted):

 * and (as a synonym for `&&`)
 * as
+* async
+* await
 * break
 * case
 * class